-We have an omnibus equity incentive plan that was approved by our Board of Directors effective October 15, 2009 and approved by our stockholders at the Annual Meeting of Stockholders held on November 30, 2009 ("2009 Plan").
+We had an omnibus equity incentive plan that was approved by our Board of Directors effective October 15, 2009 and approved by our stockholders at the Annual Meeting of Stockholders held on November 30, 2009 ("2009 Plan").
 The 2009 Plan expired on October 15, 2019.
-The Board of Directors has approved a new omnibus equity incentive plan effective October 15, 2019, which has been presented to our Stockholders for approval at the Annual Meeting of Stockholders to be held on December 6, 2019.
-Under the 2009 and 2019 Plans, which are substantially the same, we may grant nonqualified and incentive stock options, restricted stock grants, restricted stock units, stock appreciation rights, and other stock-based awards to employees, non-employee directors and consultants.
+The Board of Directors approved a new omnibus equity incentive plan effective October 15, 2019 ("2019 Plan") and this plan was approved by our stockholders at the Annual Meeting of Stockholders held on December 6, 2019.
+Under the 2019 Plan, we may grant nonqualified and incentive stock options, restricted stock grants, restricted stock units, stock appreciation rights, and other stock-based awards to employees, non-employee directors and consultants.

-We did not grant any options during each of the three month periods ending September 30, 2019 and September 30, 2018, respectively.
+We did not grant any options during each of the three and six month periods ending December 31, 2019 and December 31, 2018.
 All remaining outstanding stock options are fully vested.
-No options were exercised during the three month period ended September 30, 2019.
-During the three months ended September 30, 2018, 5,000 options were exercised.
-There were no option forfeitures during the three month periods ended September 30, 2018, so and September 30, 2019 or September 30, 2018.
+No options were exercised during the three or six month period ended December 31, 2019.
+No options were exercised during the three month period ended December 31, 2018.
+During the six months ended December 31, 2018, 5,000 options were exercised.
+There were no option forfeitures during the three or six month periods ended December 31, 2018.

-We did not grant any restricted stock shares during the three months ended September 30, 2019.
-During the three months ended September 30, 2018, we granted 15,000 shares of restricted stock shares to a new member of our management team.
-During the three months ended September 30, 2019, 15,000 restricted stock shares were forfeited.
-During the three months ended September 30, 2018 there were no restricted stock forfeitures.
-Our net income included stock based compensation expense of approximately \$433,000 for the three months ended September 30, 2019.
-Our net income included stock based compensation expense of approximately \$409,000 for the three months ended September 30, 2018.
+During the three and six months ended December 31, 2019, we granted 5,000 shares of restricted stock shares to a new member of our management team.
+During the six months ended December 31, 2018, we granted 15,000 shares of restricted stock shares to a new member of our management team.
+We did not grant any shares to employees during the three months ended December 31, 2018.
+During the three months ended December 31, 2019, there were no restricted stock forfeitures.
+During the six months ended December 31, 2019, 15,000 restricted stock shares were forfeited.
+During the three and six months ended December 31, 2019, 15,000 restricted stock shares were forfeited.
+During the three and six months ended December 31, 2018, 5,000 restricted stock shares forfeited.
+Our net income included stock based compensation expense of approximately \$459,000 for the three months ended December 31, 2019.
+Our net income included stock based compensation expense of approximately \$400,000 for the three months ended December 31, 2018 and \$809,000 for the six months ended December 31, 2018.